OpenDDS/OpenDDS/docs/guidelines.md

   other scripting in OpenDDS codebase.
 - Google Test is required for OpenDDS tests.
 By default, CMake will be used to build a specific version of Google Test that we have as a submodule.
 An appropriate prebuilt or system Google Test can also be used.
-Use `--no-tests` to just build the OpenDDS libraries and the Developer's Guide examples.

 See [dependencies.md](dependencies.md) for all dependencies and details on how these are used in OpenDDS.